10 Best Close-Up Magicians of all Time

 8. Eugene Burger

 The possessor of magic’s most impressive voice (not to mention a beard that would make Father Christmas envious), Eugene Burger has the unique ability to make even the silliest effects seem like the most important thing in the world.
 Now that’s a trick most magicians would give their right arm for!
 Famed for his ability as a teacher and magic theorist, Burger was also a philosopher and historian of religion.
 When performing Burger uses his basso profundo (did we mention how impressive his voice is?), and knowledge of myths and religions to conjure up an eerie, otherworldly atmosphere.
 If you want an intense and slightly spooky experience, this is Burger’s specialty.
-Jump to 55:37 in the video to see how much entertainment Burger pulls out of a beginner magician's trick.

 7. Johnny Ace Palmer